Leonas/funlife-server/public/src/core/ui/README.md

 To prevent a div from scrolling, set the property “scrolling” to “no” on the div `<div class=”panel” scrolling=”no”></div>`

-To add custom headers or footers via the <header> or <footer> tags, reference them on the panel with the data-header of data-footer attribute, respectively.

 **Prefix all calls with** `$.ui.`
 ```js